-You may be eligible for ARPA funding if you are enrolled in a 2021 summer session, have filed a FAFSA, completed verification if requested, and are meeting all eligibility necessary to receive federal funding as stated in Section 484 of the Higher Education Act.
-If a student does not have a FAFSA on file, but is eligible to file one, supporting documentation would be necessary for a request to determine need.
+You may be eligible for ARPA funding if you are enrolled in the Fall 2021 semester, have filed a FAFSA, completed verification if requested, and are meeting all eligibility necessary to receive federal funding as stated in Section 484 of the Higher Education Act.
+If a student does not have a FAFSA on file, but is eligible to file one, supporting documentation may be necessary for a request to determine need.
 If a student is not eligible to file a FAFSA, supporting documentation may be necessary for a request to determine need.
 Funds must be prioritized to our neediest students with the purpose of promoting and continuing education during the pandemic as part of the requirement for the fund reporting.

 Eligible Students include: DACA, undocumented students, International, dual credit, non-U.S.-citizen students, visiting and transient students.

 Will I automatically receive money if I am eligible?

-As of June 28, 2021 there is no plan in place to automatically award funding to any population of students.
+As of Oct 15, 2021 a mass release strategy is being developed to automatically award funding to our neediest population of students.
 All students may not readily present as needy in our systems and records.
 For those students an application for funding may be needed.
-We are in an application only phase for those that have exhausted their aid options and aid eligibility.
+We are in an application phase for those that have exhausted their aid options and aid eligibility.

 What do I do if I have an emergent need?

-Requests pertaining to Fall 2021 semester will not be accepted until July 19, 2021.
+Requests pertaining to Winter 2022 session will not be accepted until November 15, 2021.

 I noticed that this emergency funding now allows for funding to pay towards my bill on MyKU, how does this happen?